Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn dermatology denials quickly.

-Dermatology Procedure Coding Optimization
+Dermatology Procedure Coding Tuning

 “The dermatology revenue leak that most practices overlook is not Mohs — it is the daily biopsy and destruction bundling that silently costs them $50,000 or more per year across a busy practice.”